 Here is a template for a complaint letter.
 It describes the problem and gives the dealer options for resolving the issue.
 This letter gets right to the point.
 You can write the letter yourself or ask an auto fraud lawyer to write it for you.

-If you want to learn more about laws about returning your car to car dealership, talk to our auto attorneys in Los Angeles.
+If you want to learn more about laws about returning your car to the car dealership, talk to our auto attorneys in Los Angeles.
 We offer free legal advice and can tell you your best options.
 We will also be able to tell you if the car dealership has committed any fraud or scams.